yamtl/yamtl.github.io/docs/exercises/flowchart-to-html-worksheet.md

 # Flowchart to HTML

 In this worksheet, we will look at converting flowchart elements into HTML elements to practice different elements of the YAMTL language.
+This example has been [borrowed from the examples provided for the Epsilon Transformation Language (ETL)](https://eclipse.dev/epsilon/examples/) and adapted to showcase features of YAMTL.

 In the following subsections, you'll find: